lukedawilson/tanagra/README.md

 [n00b issues](https://github.com/lukedawilson/tanagra/labels/good%20first%20issue).
 If you do pick up an issue, you can [email me](mailto:luke.d.a.wilson@gmail.com) to let me know you're working on it, to avoid duplication.

+## Roadmap

+- Support for class versioning (to allow deserialization to a previous version of a class, e.g. for instances cached before it was refactored)
+- Better handling of dynamic changes to class structure at runtime
+- Full support for Google protobufs (including caching in Redis)
+- Support for ESNext decorators
+- Support for Typescript